-- Aquaphor and Vaseline (petroleum jelly) – These work in much the same way the oils above work – by adding moisture to brittle eyelashes and encourage new growth.
-As we age, we lose moisture retention and produce less fatty acids, both of which are necessary to healthy lashes.
+- Aquaphor® and Vaseline® (petroleum jelly) – These work in much the same way the oils above work – by adding moisture to brittle eyelashes and encourage new growth.
+As we age, we lose moisture retention and produce less fatty acids, both of which are necessary for healthy lashes.
 The idea is that coating the lashes with a thin layer of these products before bed will help them retain the moisture they would lose otherwise.

 - Green tea compresses – Some people believe they see improvement in their lashes by applying cooled, unsweetened green tea with a cotton ball each night to the lash line.